fabiogaiera/transitioning-to-kx/articles/LinkedIn Article 1.md

-# Transitioning to KX Products: Creating an Intraday Trading Volume Histogram 📊
+# 📊 Transitioning to KX: Creating an Intraday Trading Volume Histogram

 This post is a continuation of my previous article: